Don't You Know Me?

 Each of us likely knows, to varying degrees, how much of these qualities we possess.
 Even if we believe we possess little of one of these qualities, if we bother to take the time we can connect with people at far deeper levels, we add to them.
 The idea is to allow ourselves to know them as who they are rather than who we think they are and to want to do this.
 It does take time to develop these qualities and it helps to have ways to do so.
 This short story may give you an idea of how you can further develop this capacity within yourself....

 It is a nice night and everyone is out doing something.
 I head to the store to grab a few necessities and am not surprised to find it busy when I enter.
 I mosey along and get what I came for and then join the long line along with everyone else.
 I am not in any hurry so I did not need to exercise patience as I waited because the very idea of patience implies one is “waiting for something” and I was not waiting for anything at all.
-As is the usual for me, for better or worse, I gaze around at the various people trying to simply perceive them without think.
-I am not always successful at this but this night it came easily, and when it does what occurs is a suspension of judgment.
+As is the usual for me, for better or worse, I gaze around at the various people trying to simply perceive them without think/engaging my mind.
+I am not always successful at this but this night it came easily, and when it does what occurs is a suspension of judgment, which is referred to as equanimity.
 Rather than interpreting what I perceive I am able to accept perceptions at face value without any pre-processing.
 I feel their energy as if it were my own, and allow it to be there unimpeded.

 The others in line show varying degrees of patience, except for one individual who, as it turned out, was in quite a hurry.
 I didn't noticed him until I felt a strong sense of urgency wash over me.
 I wasn’t sure where it was coming from, though quickly realized it was from behind me.
 A quick glance around and back confirmed it.